farsonic/nsxez/README.md

 ## NSXEZ

 NSXEZ is a Python library to remotely manage/automate NSX-T platforms.
 The user is NOT required to be a Software Programmer, or have sophisticated knowledge of NSX-T environments, or have a complex understanding of the NSX-T REST API.
-It does however expect that someone has built a functional NSX-T environment which includes a functional Tier-0 router and potentially edge gatway services...if you expect to have any decent functionality.
+It does however expect that someone has built a functional NSX-T environment which includes a functional Tier-0 router and potentially edge gatway services and VNI pool for VRF examples...if you expect to have any decent functionality.
 This is very much a work in progress and being updated daily at this stage.

 ## Installation